-The first module in the Materials and Methods sequence is introduced in the second year of the five-year BArch program; just as the students have passed through the portfolio admission gate into the professional phase of the degree plan.
+The first module in the Materials and Methods sequence is introduced in the second year of the fiveyear BArch program; just as the students have passed through the portfolio admission gate into the professional phase of the degree plan.
 As they move from design fundamentals studios in the first year into a year where all five of the curricular streams are represented (studio, technology, visual communication, history/theory, and critical practice), they are immediately exposed to the materials and methods of construction.
 An emphasis on native technologies begins in this initial module and consequently affects their design thinking from the onset of architectural studios.
 Module I presents the basic information about major construction materials; their physical properties, aesthetic characteristics, and criteria for use and selection.
 Lectures are organized into historical accounts of each material, presenting them as native technologies and drawing this thread through time from primitive to industrial uses.
 The spatial qualities created by the use of each material are illustrated with case study examples of simple buildings that are pure representations of a native technology.
 A field trip to a contemporary architectural example or fabrication plant reinforces each topic of the first module.

 The laboratory project for each offering of Module I requires an analysis of a built example of architecture utilizing native technologies specific to the arid desert region.
-For several years, the instructor has employed a project under construction in her own professional practice as the vehicle for the laboratory analysis.
 Each year the project has been built mostly of rammed earth, a native technology of long duration in this area.
 Site visits to the building under construction, and photographs and drawings made on site give the students the opportunity for three-dimensional understanding of the system and its relationships to other materials assemblies.
-The methodology of rammed earth construction, illustrated in slide presentations by the instructor is best understood in person, and the analysis project begins after this point.
 Students are asked to select a critical detail from the project and create a sequence of axonometric drawings describing construction.
 The detail conditions address the manner in which the building meets the ground, the manner it which it meets the sky, and the way in which the corners are resolved; a manner of analyzing critical junctures within building assemblages that is reinforced throughout the Materials and Methods sequence.
 The breadth of conditions studied requires an overall understanding of rammed earth technology while ensuring the careful study of intersecting materials and their hierarchical integration within an overarching construction system.

 As a follow-up to the main lab exercise, the students are asked to make a significant change to the detail they have come to understand, by altering the design intention at that juncture of materials.
 For example, if the original detail was designed to bring a glass plane into a recess within the rammed earth wall thus engulfing the glass and obscuring the means of fastening the plane to the wall, the change of intention might be to make the intersection of glass and earth visible, or even accentuate it.
 Students explore this empirically by modeling the condition, and once they have solved it, they draw it in axonometric as an appendix to the original sequence.
 With these steps, the laboratory exercise engages students with a native technology, in person and intellectually, bringing them closer to possessing a visceral sensibility for the system and its inherent qualities.
 The translation from analysis to design also prepares students to apply knowledge and sensibilities gained to their own work, which is the emphasis in following modules.
+Figure 6 Example of Module I laboratory exercise - model of detail designed using rammed earth.

-Figs. 7 and 8.
-Excerpts of drawing exercises in Module I requiring students to document construction sequence of detail from instructor's professional project, showing connection of ledger and trusses to rammed earth wall.
+Figures 4 and 5 excerpts of drawing exercises in Module I requiring students to document construction sequence of detail from instructor's professional project, showing connection of ledger and trusses to rammed earth wall.